nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 Instead of queueing work into memory or into Redis (which is also in memory), work can be queued into a Log without worries about the memory limits.

-Kafka is required to enable distributed work in cluster mode.
+Kafka is required to enable distributed work in a cluster mode.

 To scale horizontally, so adding Nuxeo node supports more load, the number of Log partitions that fix the maximum concurrency must be higher than the thread pool size of a single node.